 If you would like more information about the Paired Kidney Donation opportunities as Swedish, please call 1-800-99ORGAN (1-800-996-7426).

-Concern that obese (BMI of 30-40) and morbidly obese (BMI greater than 40) kidney transplant recipients have worse outcomes than non- obese recipients leads many transplant centers to deny them the benefit of kidney transplantation.
+Concern that obese (BMI of 30-40) and morbidly obese (BMI greater than 40) kidney transplant recipients have worse outcomes than non-obese recipients leads many transplant centers to deny them the benefit of kidney transplantation.
 It is our practice to evaluate obese and morbidly obese transplant candidates for transplantation under the same criteria used for non-obese candidates.
+Click here to calculate your BMI.

-Potential kidney transplant recipients at Swedish are evaluated on a case by case basis and selection is the result of a coordinated process which looks at the whole patient.
+Potential kidney transplant recipients at Swedish are evaluated on a case by case basis; and selection is the result of a coordinated process which looks at the whole patient.
 In the case of obese and morbidly obese persons, the kidney transplant team works with physicians and bariatric surgeons from Swedish’s Weight Loss Services team to arrive at solutions that best fit our patient’s needs and ensure the best possible outcome.
+This multidisciplinary approach assures our patients receive the most up-to-date information and advice.

-Swedish Transplant surgeons compared kidney transplant results of morbidly obese and non obese patients between 1995 and 2000 and published their findings in the American Journal of Surgery in 2004 (American Journal of Surgery – Volume 187, Issue 5, May 2004).
-They found that morbidly obese transplant recipients had similar survival rates as non obese recipients.
-While morbidly obese transplant recipients did have more complications and longer hospital stays, Swedish Transplant surgeons concluded that those reasons are not sufficient to deny morbidly obese persons the survival and quality-of-live advantages of kidney transplantation.
+Swedish Transplant surgeons compared kidney transplant results of morbidly obese and non-obese patients between 1995 and 2000 and published their findings in the American Journal of Surgery in 2004 (American Journal of Surgery – Volume 187, Issue 5, May 2004).
+They found that morbidly obese transplant recipients had similar survival rates as non-obese recipients.
+While morbidly obese transplant recipients did have more complications and longer hospital stays.

 - Longer post-transplant hospital stay (6-8 days vs. 5-6 days)